3DGenomes/TADpole/README.md

 ### Installing

+You can install the package using the handy devtools::install_github.

+install.packages("devtools")

 A step by step series of examples that tell you how to get a development env running

 Say what the step will be